The Fine Art pathway aims to provide students with the ability to undertake self-directed work within a broad range of disciplines.

 Potentially anywhere.
 From a wide range of museums and galleries to public spaces and alternative sites such as billboards, underground stations, shops, magazines, books and the internet.

-London is widely acknowledged as the second largest international art centre after New York and has in excess of 150 commercial and independent galleries.
-New spaces are opening all the time.
-International art fairs and biennales are now an important part of the contemporary art world.
+London is widely acknowledged as the 2nd largest international art centre after New York and has in excess of 150 commercial and independent galleries.
+The North of England has a vibrant art scene, rivalling London’s, with new spaces opening all the time.
+International art fairs and biennials are now an important part of the contemporary art world.
 These tend to be large scale events which take place across multiple venues within a city.
-They sometimes occur annually, sometimes bi-annually, sometimes every five or ten years.
-There are currently over 50 art fairs and biennales throughout the world.
-Some of the most important include Documenta in Kassel, Germany, Frieze Art Fair in London, Whitney Biennale in New York, Venice Biennale and Munster Sculpture Project.
+They sometimes occur annually, sometimes biannually, sometimes every five or ten years.
+There are currently over 50 art fairs and biennials throughout the world.

-Artists work on a freelance basis in many ways in order to earn a living from their practice.
+Being an artist is a way of life.
+Artists work in many ways in order to earn a living from their practice.
 Some have dealers and exhibit within museums and galleries.
-Others earn a living through undertaking commissions, fellowships and residencies and through applying for bursaries and grants in order to develop their practice.
+Others earn a living through commissions, exhibition fees, fellowships and residencies, and through applying for bursaries and grants in order to develop their practice.

-The great majority of professional artists work with one or more assistants or technicians.
+Some professional artists work with one or more assistant or technician.
 These assistants and technicians have generally had a fine art training.
 For instance Antony Caro was Henry Moore’s assistant, Richard Wentworth was Antony Caro’s assistant, Rachel Whiteread was Alison Wilding’s assistant, Dinos Chapman was Gilbert and George’s assistant.

+Emerging artists often have another part-time job to support their practice.
 Most public and commercial galleries work with teams of technical staff to install exhibitions.
-Most of these staff have a Fine Art training as do most curatorial teams.
+Most of these staff have art training as do most curatorial teams.
 Artists often also teach within the HE, FE and schools sector.

-Fine Art study engenders creative and critical thinking which is highly sought after by a wide range of creative disciplines.
-Musicians Brian Eno, David Byrne, Graham Coxon (Blur) and Bob Hardy (Franz Ferdinand) all studied Fine Art as did film makers Derek Jarman, Mike Leigh and David Lynch.
+Fine art study engenders creative and critical thinking, which is highly sought after by a wide range of creative disciplines.
+Musicians Brian Eno, David Byrne, Graham Coxon (Blur), Bob Hardy (Franz Ferdinand) and Alt J all studied fine art as did film makers Derek Jarman, Mike Leigh, David Lynch and Steve McQueen.